AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 It's up to the RSC-supporting meta-framework to execute those React APIs, sending the appropriate data.

-For example, NextJS adds some extra wrapping components to your app, where it passes in a stream of Payload data.
+For example, Next.js adds some extra wrapping components to your app, where it passes in a stream of Payload data.

 It looks like this: